NoahSaso/broadlink_rm_pro/README.md

 ## Interactive Control Mode
 Once the script has recorded various frequencies, you can use interactive control mode so that you can effectively use the command line as a remote.
 ```
 Interactive control mode.
 Press enter to send the entered keyword.
-Press Ctrl-D to exit.
+Press enter with an empty input to repeat the previous input.
 Use `$learn <keyword>` to learn a new command.
 Use `$display` to display existing commands.
+Press Ctrl-D to exit.
 >> power
 >> r
 >> r
+>>
+Rerunning input 'r'
 >> enter
 >> play
 >> paxse